quist00/carpentries.org/pages/strategic-plan.md

 - Work with our fiscal sponsor to establish guidelines and methods to conduct business internationally, to manage volunteers, and to explore other relevant activities.
 - Be aware of and implement best practices in privacy management, copyright, and trademarks.
 - Create an organised and engaged Lesson Program governance structure and strengthen Lesson Programs’ oversight of their Programs.
-- Establish an Advisory Council for The Carpentries that will meet biannually to advise the Executive Council regarding strategic planning, finances, governance, and other relevant topics.
+- Establish an Advisory Council for The Carpentries that will meet biannually to advise the Governance regarding strategic planning, finances, governance, and other relevant topics.

 ### GOAL 6: